dalenewman/Transformalize/README.md

 ### Incrementals (by Default)

-An *initialization* is a full rebuild; it loads all the input into the output.
-This can be time-consuming when run against a large database.
-Instead of rebuilding every time, Transformalize performs an incremental update on the output by default.
+An *initialization* is a full rebuild which can be time-consuming against large data sets.
+Instead of rebuilding every time, Transformalize performs incremental updates (to the output) by default.

 <pre style="font-size:smaller;">
 <strong>> tfl -a NorthWind.xml</strong>